RahafALBAKKAR/Code-102-Reading-Notes/class-05.md

  Setting font size in pixels is the best way to ensure that the type appears at the size you intended (because percentages and ems are more likely to vary if a user has changed the default size of text in their browser).Pixels are relative to the resolution of the screen, so the same type size will look larger when a screen has a resolution of 800x600 than it would when it is 1280x800

+__________
+#### **JPEG vs PNG vs GIF — which image format to use and when?**

+- GIF is an image file format developed in 1987, using the LZW compression algorithm.
+Until 2004, LZW was patented in some countries; for more information, see the Unisys LZW web page.

+JPEG uses a different compression formula; by averaging color variation and discarding information not accessible to the human eye, it can greatly reduce the file size of some image types.

+Some image types are better suited to one format or the other.
+Specifically, PNG works best for geometric or line drawings, lettering, cartoons, and other images with flat color and sharp borders, such as computer screenshots.
+JPEG works best for storing full-color images full of complex shading and color variation.

+PNG is mostly superior to GIF, as it is newer, supports more colors, and is free of patent restrictions.
+PNG cannot be used for animation, but offers highly sophisticated transparency and color support, among other features.
+In most cases where animation is not required, it is best to use PNG instead of GIF.

+For a detailed description and comparison, see What is the difference between JPEG, GIF, and PNG? from the University of Surrey web page.